 A Desolating Sickness (D&C 45:31)

-The first time I had heard of the virus was in February 2020 when me and my Congolese companion we were working with our branch mission leader in Yaoundé, Cameroon.
+The first time I had heard of the virus was in February 2020 when me and my Congolese companion were working with our branch mission leader in Yaoundé, Cameroon.
 He told us he had heard on the news that there was a virus that came from China that was infecting thousands of people in Italy and France.
-I honestly didn’t think much about it at the time.
+I didn’t think much about it at the time.
 I thought that this was just a little thing that would blow over and besides, us missionaries shouldn’t be thinking about things in the news.

 Later, when I was in the cyber café, I saw on Church News that they were evacuating all the missionaries in Japan, Thailand, and all the missions in East Asia.
 It was at that moment that I realized that this virus was more serious than I had previously thought.